dmitry-kostin/go-rest/README.md

 `$ openssl rand -base64 32`

-This command will generate a 32-byte random string, which is a good length for API keys To be able to use that key in the application, you need to create a sha256 hash from it:
+This command will generate a 32-byte random string, which is a good enough length for secrets.

+To be able to use that key in the application, you need to create a sha256 hash from it:

 `$ echo -n "<you_key>" | sha256sum`